marzer/poxy/README.md

 -   Automatically integrating the cppreference.com doxygen tagfile
 -   Providing a number of additional built-in doxygen `@alias` commands
 -   Giving more control over the HTML inline using square-bracket `[tags][/tags]`
+-   Adding a switchable light theme
+-   Self-hosting fonts to reduce external HTTP requests
+-   Inlining SVGs so they can take advantage of [`currentColor`]
 -   Quite a bit more!

 <br><br>